-GENERAL INFORMATION about UK tax liability
+GENERAL INFORMATION about UK tax terms and rules

 I can offer advice and help on any of these matters, including setting you up under Self-Assessment, answering queries on your author income and expenses, and preparing and filing your year end tax return.
 Contact me if you need help!

 HMRC stands for Her Majesty’s Revenue and Customs.
 They deal with all your taxes as an employee and/or a self-employed person, also state benefits and pensions.

 Sole trader or self employed is the description if you are running your own business.
 You can be BOTH self-employed and employed at the same time – as so many authors have to be!

 When you start a business, you need to inform HMRC that you’re now trading.
 You therefore commit to accounting for your tax directly to them, rather than through an employer’s PAYE system.
 I cover the registration process and rules elsewhere.